Online Trading Starts Here

 💰 Account currency: GBP

-💵 Replenishment / Withdrawal: Debit cards, wire transfer, online banking, transfer of assets from ISA or GIA Accounts of another broker, Check-in mobile app, Apple Pay, Android Pay, Pingit, via Barclays Bank Cashier (cash or check)
+💵 Deposit / Withdrawal: Debit cards, wire transfer, online banking, transfer of assets from ISA or GIA Accounts of another broker, Check-in mobile app, Apple Pay, Android Pay, Pingit, via Barclays Bank Cashier (cash or check)

 🚀 Minimum deposit: From £1